levoai/ui-challenge/SOLUTION.md

 1. did not used the organization details endpoint since it was not consistent and could mess up the data we show, instead i filtered the organizations response by the organization id.
+2. should have done the responsive design thinking on mobile devices.